ha0ye/notes/weekly-goals_2023-05-15.md

 - [ ] review workflow with Borui

 ### Misc
+- [ ] merge minutes into master minutes file

 ### MLA Data Caucus
+- [x] reminder of events

 ### Team Infrastructure Roles paper for "Consequences of the Scientific Reform Movement"
 - [ ] revisions